 Staff Therapist

-Brian Sharp, LPC, has experience working with a diverse range of mental health concerns in both inpatient and outpatient settings.
-He works with individuals facing a variety of life challenges and is committed to supporting clients across different stages of their personal and emotional journeys.
+I have experience working with a diverse range of mental health concerns in both inpatient and outpatient settings.
+I work with individuals facing a variety of life challenges and am committed to supporting clients across different stages of their personal and emotional journeys.

 View Bio ›